centreon/centreon-documentation/cloud/resources/glossary.md

 ## FQDN

 Fully Qualified Domain Name: hostname and domain name for a server.
-E.g.: demo.centreon.com (hostname: demo, domain name: centreon.com).
+Example: demo.centreon.com (hostname: demo, domain name: centreon.com).

 ## Graph

 Graphs are generated from the [metrics](#metric) that make up [services](#service).
-They show how these metrics evolve in time.
+They show how these metrics evolve over time.

 **See also**: [Charts management](../metrology/chart-management.md) and the other topics in this section.